 The initial step is to make sure you already have AudKit Spotify Converter installed on your desktop, and if you do, you have to register it.
 You can perform the above-given task; all you need to do is to go to AudKit’s official website, download it and register it by following the given guide.
 Now we begin the importing process by going to Spotify’s website and finding your desired songs.
 Now that you have found your desired song copy its URL link and paste it in the input field on the main interface of the AudKit.
 Another way to import songs into AudKit program is to use the drag-and-drop gesture.

 The next step in this guide is to ensure that you have the best settings before you start the downloading process.
 To do that, open the settings tab by clicking on the “Preference” icon.
 After that, you can change the format from the “Formats” tab.
-It supports multiple formats like MP3, M4A, FLAC, etc. To get the best sound quality possible, change the bit rate to 320 Kbps and the refresh rate to 48,000 Hz.
+It supports multiple formats like MP3, M4A, FLAC, etc. In general, an SD card is compatible with a wide variety of common audio formats, like MP3, M4A, and more.
+To get the best sound quality possible, change the bit rate to 320 Kbps and the refresh rate to 48,000 Hz.

 Step 3 Download songs from Spotify to SD cards